The Book of Lord Shang: Doctrine of Names

-Following the Han Feizi, Shang Yang, Shen Buhai and Han Fei were often identified under the Han Feizi's doctrine of Xing-Ming, or "form and name".
-Nothing would seem to bare out that Shang Yang actually studied such a doctrine, but Pines highlights that the Book of Lord Shang does have a "Names" doctrine.
+Following the Han Feizi, discussing Shang Yang and Shen Buhai, the three together were often identified under the Han Feizi's doctrine of Xing-Ming, or "form and name", for distinguishing office.
+The Shiji would introduce Shang Yang as having an interest in the discipline of forms and names.
+Nothing would seem to bear out that Shang Yang studied an identical "Names" doctrine to Shen Buhai and Han Fei, but it does have "Names" doctrine.

-Pines takes Shang Yang's primary doctrine to be that of connecting people's inborn nature (Qing) or dispositions (different Xing) with names (ming 名).
-With Shang Yang said to have reformed Qin law, the Book of Lord Shang does not believe that fa laws will be successful without "investigating the people's disposition."
-The work recommends enacting laws that allow people to "pursue the desire for a name", namely fame and high social status, or just wealth if acceptable.
-Ensuring that these "names" are connected with actual benefits, it was hoped that if people are able to pursue these, they will be less likely to commit crimes, and more likely to engage in hard work or fight in wars.
+Pines considers Shang Yang's primary doctrine to be that of connecting people's inborn nature (Qing) or dispositions (different Xing) with names (ming 名).
+The Book of Lord Shang does not believe that fa laws will be successful without "investigating the people's disposition", recommending enacting laws that allow people to "pursue the desire for a name", namely fame and high social status, or just wealth if acceptable.
+Ensuring these "names" are connected with actual benefits, it was hoped people would be less likely to commit crimes, and more likely to engage in hard work or fight in wars.

+Ming names in the work most commonly refers to repute and social status.
+In Chapter 26 (“Fixing divisions”) however, it refers to legal codes and, "more frequently, something akin to a proper bureaucratic nomenclature".
+Making use of the per-imperially rare term mingfen (名分) as the "essence of legal and administrative practices", fen refers to such things as "social divisions, distinctions", and individual allotment."

+Meritocracy (Ch.6)

+Sima Qian introduces Shang Yang as "an expert in the doctrine of performance and official charge (xingming 刑名: the proper match between the two as the measurement of an official’s competence in fulfilling his duties)."
+Sinologist Tao Jiang (2021) does not argue Shang Yang has a xingming doctrine i.e. identical to Shen Buhai and Han Fei's doctrine rectifying names.

+Chapter 6 of the Book of Lord Shang advocated "elevating the meritorious" based on examining performance in office, saying that the superior man will rectify "everything".
+Tao Jiang argues that Shang Yang established a "sophisticated and efficient bureaucracy", defining "an official’s role in terms of his position alone", and evaluating his performance on that basis.